BasOdekerken/wardrobe-rs/README.md

 - [ ] **Phase 5 — AI layer:** add AI-assisted suggestions, comparing a
       local model against an API-based one.
 - [ ] **Phase 6 — Wardrobe gap analysis** and purchase recommendations.
-## Non-goals (for now)

-- No multi-user support — this is a personal tool.
-- No mobile app — a responsive web UI is enough.
-- No production deployment concerns (auth, scaling, etc.) unless the project's scope changes later.